Installation and Configuration

 sudo systemctl reload firewalld

-First-time sign in and data choices
+First-time sign in

 After you start the Meridian core services, you can access the web application at http://core-instance-ip:8980/opennms.
 The default user credentials are as follows: